manojninganiya/DotNet/README.md

 8. What is the difference between a function and a stored procedure?
 9. How do you perform backup and restore operations in SQL Server?
 10. What is SQL Server Agent?

+What is CI/CD?
+•	Continuous Integration (CI):
+Developers frequently merge code changes into a shared repository.
+Each merge triggers an automated build and test process, ensuring code quality and early bug detection.
+•	Continuous Deployment/Delivery (CD):
+After CI, code is automatically (deployment) or manually (delivery) released to production or staging environments.
+This automates the release process and reduces manual errors.
+---
+Typical CI/CD Pipeline Steps
+1. Source Control:
+Code is pushed to a repository (e.g., GitHub, Azure Repos).
+2. Build:
+The application is built (e.g., using dotnet build for .NET).
+3. Test:
+Automated tests are run (e.g., dotnet test).
+4. Publish/Package:
+The build output is packaged for deployment.
+5. Deploy:
+The package is deployed to a server, cloud, or container.
+6. Monitor:
+Application health and logs are monitored post-deployment.